 - External System Relationships

 The two major components of accreditation are the strategic operating plan and the standards of cover (deployment of emergency response).
-The content of these two items represent the bulk of the ten categories under the accreditation model.
-Both of these components will take time to complete, and the department is anticipating a timeline of at least two years.
-With the understanding that the process for accreditation is going to be both time consuming and comprehensive, the question may be asked, “Is it worth it?”
-Agency accreditation is a voluntary process.
-Some agencies seek a dollar-for-dollar return on investment before pursuing accreditation.
+The content of these two items represents the bulk of the ten categories under the accreditation model.
+The process for accreditation is both time consuming and comprehensive- “Is it worth it?”
+Agency accreditation is a voluntary process, and some agencies seek a dollar-for-dollar return on investment before pursuing accreditation.
 The true investment is agency staff time, and the actual return is a better-run, higher-performing agency.
 Accreditation is an international recognition of achievement.
-It will show to the community that the Davidson Fire Department is performing to industry best practices and is holding itself accountable through an external peer review.
+It shows the community that the Davidson Fire Department is performing to industry best practices and is holding itself accountable through an external peer review.
 Document review and onsite assessment by CFAI peer assessors is very thorough.
 Accreditation reports often include peer recommendations for improvement beyond those your agency may have considered.
-Accreditation will benefit the Davidson Fire Department internally by fostering pride among its members, community leaders, elected officials, town staff and citizens.
+Accreditation benefits the Davidson Fire Department internally by fostering pride among its members, community leaders, elected officials, town staff and citizens.